jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

 You can delete the example properties file that may already be in the messages directory.

-That's all that's needed in the behavior-tutorial-platform-jar project.
-The rest of the user interface configuration takes place in the behavior-tutorial-share-jar project.
+That's all that's needed in the behavior-tutorial-platform project.
+The rest of the user interface configuration takes place in the behavior-tutorial-share project.

 Because these steps have already been covered in the custom content types tutorial, I'll just list the files here and you can either copy them into your project or do without them:

-* $TUTORIAL_HOME/behavior-tutorial-share-jar/src/main/resources/META-INF/[share-config-custom.xml](https://github.com/jpotts/alfresco-developer-series/blob/master/behaviors/behavior-tutorial/behavior-tutorial-share-jar/src/main/resources/META-INF/share-config-custom.xml).
+* $TUTORIAL_HOME/behavior-tutorial-share/src/main/resources/META-INF/[share-config-custom.xml](https://github.com/jpotts/alfresco-developer-series/blob/master/behaviors/behavior-tutorial/behavior-tutorial-share/src/main/resources/META-INF/share-config-custom.xml).
 The configuration in this file adds the rateable aspect to the list of aspects users can manage.
 It also defines which properties should be displayed when showing the property list for a piece of content with the rateable aspect applied.
-* $TUTORIAL_HOME/behavior-tutorial-share-jar/src/main/resources/alfresco/web-extension/[behavior-tutorial-share-context.xml](https://github.com/jpotts/alfresco-developer-series/blob/master/behaviors/behavior-tutorial/behavior-tutorial-share-jar/src/main/resources/alfresco/web-extension/behavior-tutorial-share-context.xml).
+* $TUTORIAL_HOME/behavior-tutorial-share/src/main/resources/alfresco/web-extension/[behavior-tutorial-share-context.xml](https://github.com/jpotts/alfresco-developer-series/blob/master/behaviors/behavior-tutorial/behavior-tutorial-share/src/main/resources/alfresco/web-extension/behavior-tutorial-share-context.xml).
 This is the Spring context file that tells Alfresco Share where to find the properties bundle.
-* $TUTORIAL_HOME/behavior-tutorial-share-jar/src/main/resources/alfresco/web-extension/messages/[scRatingsModel.properties](https://github.com/jpotts/alfresco-developer-series/blob/master/behaviors/behavior-tutorial/behavior-tutorial-share-jar/src/main/resources/alfresco/web-extension/messages/scRatingsModel.properties).
+* $TUTORIAL_HOME/behavior-tutorial-share/src/main/resources/alfresco/web-extension/messages/[scRatingsModel.properties](https://github.com/jpotts/alfresco-developer-series/blob/master/behaviors/behavior-tutorial/behavior-tutorial-share/src/main/resources/alfresco/web-extension/messages/scRatingsModel.properties).
 This is the properties bundle for the module that Alfresco Share will use to localize the labels.